github/explore/CONTRIBUTING.md

 ### Update the image

-To update the image, simply replace the image inside the topic or collection's directory
+To update the image, simply replace the image inside the topic or collection's directory.

-### Update text & links
+### Update text and links

 To update text and links, edit the `index.md` inside the topic or collection's directory.
-These files are formatted using a combination of [front matter](https://jekyllrb.com/docs/frontmatter/) and simple body content.
+These files are formatted using a combination of [Front Matter](https://jekyllrb.com/docs/frontmatter/) and simple body content.

 For **topics**, you'll notice that, in examples like "[algolia](https://raw.githubusercontent.com/github/explore/master/topics/algolia/index.md)," data like the topic's canonical URL, Wikipedia URL, or display name are called out in key-value pairs; while its detailed description is accounted for in the body of the document.